About the Course: CHEMISTRY

 The exploration of chemistry is best done through discovery.
 Efforts are made to have students explore and see how the macroscopic physical phenomena result from the interaction and behavior of atoms and molecules on an atomic level.
-Students are expected to engage in the various laboratory experiences provided
+Students are expected to engage in the various laboratory experiences.

-Laboratory safety is of utmost importance – any student not following lab safety rules is placing themselves and others in danger.
-Breaking safety rules will most likely result in behavior and academic consequences (including being asked to leave the lab area and possibly receiving a zero on the assignment).
-All students must sign a lab safety agreement before performing any laboratory assignments.
+Laboratory safety is of utmost importance – any student not following lab safety rules is placing himself and others in danger.
+Breaking safety rules will most likely result in behavior and academic consequences (including being asked to leave the lab area and therefore receiving a zero on the assignment - being able not to complete the work).
+All students must sign a lab safety contract before entering the laboratory.